spotinst/help/src/docs/managed-instance/features/commitments-setup-stateful-aks.md

 ##  Connect Commitments to Spot Products

 1. Obtain the credentials from your Azure app.
 Refer to [Get the Azure Credentials Required to Connect Commitments to Spot Products]()
-2. Go to the virtual node group where you want to turn on the utilize RSs/SPs feature.
-This can be any of your virtual node groups or the virtual node group template.
-Stateful Node recommends enabling this feature on the virtual node group template so that it is applied to all your virtual node groups in the cluster.
-See [Manage AKS Virtual Node Groups]()
+2. Go to the stateful node where you want to turn on the utilize RSs/SPs feature.
+See [Manage Stateful Nodes](https://docs.spot.io/managed-instance/azure/tutorials/manage?id=manage-stateful-nodes).
-3. In the Stateful Node Strategy area of the virtual node group, next to Utilize RIs/SPs, click **Add permissions**.
+3. In the strategy area, next to Utilize RIs/SPs, click **Add permissions**.

 <img width="1150" src="https://github.com/user-attachments/assets/22580fed-33c0-4fdf-961b-9db51e21ca52" />